HolyBlackCat/quasi-msys2/README.md

     * To install Wine, you need to [enable the `multilib` repository](https://wiki.archlinux.org/title/official_repositories#Enabling_multilib) first.

-    * Clang and LLD in the repos are usually outdated by one major version.
+    * Clang in the repos is usually outdated by one major version.
 If you don't like that, build from source or use AUR.

   * **Fedora:** `sudo dnf install make wget tar zstd gawk gpg wine llvm clang lld`

   * (similarly for other distros)

   Wine is optional but recommended. `make --version` must be 4.3 or newer.
-While it's technically possible to operate without Clang+LLD, by running MSYS2 compilers in Wine, the build systems often choke on this.
+You can avoid Clang+LLD if you use an [external MinGW GCC installation](#how-do-i-customize-the-environment), or by running MSYS2 compilers in Wine , the build systems often choke on this.
 The LLVM package (as opposed to Clang and LLD) is currently only needed for `llvm-windres`, you can skip it if you don't need Windres.

 * Install quasi-msys2:
   ```bash